-ICRs work n the same way - by calculating how easily the income generated from rent will cover the interest costs.
+ICRs work in the same way - by calculating how easily the income generated from rent will cover the interest costs.

-To find the right lender for you, and to work through the affordability criteria with confidence, give Revolution Brokers a call, and we can help with these calculations to ensure you apply to the right BTL lenders!
+To find the right buy to let interest-only mortgage lender for you, and to work through the affordability criteria with confidence, give Revolution Brokers a call, and we can help with these calculations to ensure you apply to the right BTL lenders!

-Lenders primarily consider the projected rental income to decide whether to extend an offer.
+Lenders primarily consider the projected rental income to decide whether to extend a buy to let interest-only mortgage offer.
 Some lenders will also consider your own income, mainly if the investment looks viable, but there is a shortfall between the anticipated rental cover, and what you need to borrow.

 We work with specialist lenders who use a more tailored system to calculate the amount of lending they can offer, and the affordability of that lender, based on each applicant.

-Most BTL mortgage lenders look for a deposit of around 25%, with an LTV ratio of 75%.
+Most interest only buy-to-let mortgage lenders look for a deposit of around 25%, with an LTV ratio of 75%.

-Revolution Brokers work with lenders who can offer a more generous LTV ratio of up to 80% depending on your experience as a landlord, so if you'd like to buy a new investment property but don't have a 25% deposit available, give us a call!
+Revolution Brokers work with interest only buy-to-let mortgage lenders who can offer a more generous LTV ratio of up to 80% depending on your experience as a landlord, so if you'd like to buy a new investment property but don't have a 25% deposit available, give us a call!

-There are advantages and disadvantages to both types of mortgage, so what works best for you will depend on your budget and circumstances.
+Both types of mortgages have advantages and disadvantages, so what works best for you will depend on your budget and circumstances.

-With a repayment mortgage, your loan will have been repaid in full when the loan terms ends, whereas, with an interest-only mortgage, the total balance will remain outstanding.
+With a repayment mortgage, your loan will have been repaid in full when the loan terms ends, whereas, with an interest only buy-to-let mortgage, the total balance will remain outstanding.